apsvasudevan/agile6/README.md

 ##### Continue sprinting

+##### What did you do in the last 24 hours that helped the Development Team meet the Sprint Goal?
+Annotate your team's response so it's clear which team members did which activities.

+* <strong>Vasu - [Team Member Checkin, Checkout, Passer] - </strong> Did pair programming with Christian and completed the test and implementation of CRUD Module of Team member Checkin, Checkout and Passer stories.
+* <strong>Truman -  [Product Branding] - </strong>Pair Programmed with Brian using TDD.
+Updated UI Pages for Landing.html, Dashboard.html, SignIn.html, SignUp, html.
+Pair Programmed with Oyin.
+HTML/CSS
+* <strong>Brian -	</strong>Wrote tests for all features, pair programmed with Truman to troubleshoot some issues.
+* <strong>Nick -  [User Sign-Up][Product Branding] - </strong>I wrote the form validation logic for the user sign up form using the parsley javascript library.
+I improved the product branding by modifying the HTML/CSS layout for the dashboard.
+* <strong>Oyin - [Product Branding, Team Member Checkin, Checkout, CI/CD]</strong> Improved the functionality and design on the dashboard.html page where team members can check-in, check-out, and check stats of a session.
+Made some bug fixes.
+Configured drone.io and worked on getting it’s functionality.
+* <strong>Christian - [Team Member Checkin, Checkout, Passer]</strong> Vasu and I wrote code that wired check in, pass, and checkout to the models.
+We also worked together to write tests for the models and views to increase our code coverage.

+##### What will you do in the next 24 hours to help the Development Team meet the Sprint Goal?
+Annotate your team's response so it's clear which team members plan to do which activities.

+* <strong>Vasu - [Team Member Checkin, Checkout, Passer] - </strong> Implement event handlers for emotion buttons.
+Clean up the code and final testing.
+* <strong>Truman -  [Product Branding] - </strong> Continue testing and debugging.
+Prepare for demonstration.
+* <strong>Brian -	</strong>Write more unit tests and add code coverage reports, pair programming
+* <strong>Nick - [Product Branding] - </strong> I will use pair programming with Oyin to complete the dashboard HTML/CSS UI tasks for the stats feature.
+* <strong>Oyin - [Product Branding]</strong> Work with Nick and Truman on any final improvements to the dashboard and begin demo preparation.
+* <strong>Christian - </strong>  Final testing and presentation preparation/review.

+##### Do you see any impediment that prevents me or the Development Team from meeting the Sprint Goal?
+What are the impediments?
+What is your impediment removal plan?
+* <strong>Vasu</strong> -
+	<strong>Impediment:</strong> Continuous Delivery implementation is challenging when learning a new application framework (Django)
+	<strong>Removal:</strong> I found drone.io and studied it enough to use it for our CD system.
+* <strong>Truman</strong> - no impediments.
+* <strong>Brian</strong> -
+<strong>Impediment:</strong> We needed a front end testing suite and nobody was familiar with one.
+<strong>Removal:</strong>  I spent time to learn and implement front end testing using Selenium.
+* <strong>Nick</strong> -
+<strong>Impediment:</strong> The javascript related plugins of bootstrap are not currently configured and may be tricky to set up.
+<strong>Removal:</strong> Installation of additional libraries after reviewing the related bootstrap documentation.
+* <strong>Oyin -</strong>  <strong>Impediment:</strong> Had trouble using Heroku to pair with drone.io for CD.
+<strong>Removal:</strong> Vasu helped find another solution by using SSH to connect to DigitalOcean for CD instead.
+* <strong>Christian -</strong>
+	<strong>Impediment:</strong> The team is not familiar with our software stack.
+	<strong>Removal:</strong> I offered training to the team in order to familiarize them with Django and front end integration.

 ##### Updated Sprint Backlog task board and burndown chart.
 * [See this link for the sprint backlog](https://trello.com/b/EE5wZaYY/product-backlog)
 * [See this link for the burndown chart](https://docs.google.com/spreadsheets/d/1g1FkffUGeN-xQQcEt1gQs_WUYnAhA_Q2_Pc9k8h8XLU/edit#gid=1685512752)